bobcrane/IL2_DServer_Daemon/README.md

 To see the server in action, join the _SCG Arcade and Training_ multiplayer server.
 Password is "enjoy" (without quoation marks).
 Here is a list of server commands available to pilots: https://il2arcade.neocities.org/il2serverscript%20commands.pdf

+todo:

+determine whether or not current_working_directory is necessary with new system.